gustavoM32/ObjetivosCLI/README.md

 ### Calendar

-The Calendar helps to organize the Schedules of To-dos in different days and times.
-It is possible to estimate the time that will be dedicated for a To-do in a specific day.
+The Calendar helps to organize the Schedules of To-dos on different days and times.
+It is possible to estimate the time that will be dedicated for a To-do on a specific day.